AI Agent Testing, Evaluation, and Observability: The 2026 Production Guide

 Getting Started

-- Integrate into CI/CD — No prompt or model change ships without passing the evaluation suite.
+- Integrate into CI/CD as a gate — No prompt or model change ships without passing the eval-score thresholds.
+Budget eval cost per PR.

-- Establish human review cadence — Weekly reviews of sampled interactions.
+- Establish human review cadence — Weekly reviews of sampled interactions, with one-click promotion of failures into the golden set.

 Frequently Asked Questions